LaVell Edwards Stadium

-LaVell Edwards Stadium is an outdoor athletic stadium in the western United States, on the campus of Brigham Young University (BYU) in Provo, Utah.
-Primarily used for college football, it is the home field of the BYU Cougars, an independent in the Football Bowl Subdivision.
-Opened as "Cougar Stadium" in 1964, its seating capacity is 63,470.
+LaVell Edwards Stadium is an outdoor athletic stadium in the Western United States, on the campus of Brigham Young University (BYU) in Provo, Utah.
+Primarily used for college football, it is the home field of the BYU Cougars, a member of the Big 12 Conference in the Football Bowl Subdivision.
+Opened as "Cougar Stadium" in 1964, its seating capacity is 62,073.
+It is the largest football stadium in the Big 12 by capacity.

 The natural grass playing field is conventionally aligned north–south at an elevation of 4649 ft above sea level, with the press box along the west sideline.